(Visited 4,260 times, 1 visits today)

 Aqua’s curving balconies are one of the elements that give the building its distinctive look.
 All of Aqua’s apartments have private balconies, and they’re almost all larger than the typical high-rise apartment balcony.
 One- and two-bedroom corner apartments have wraparound balconies with a panoramic perspective.

-Aqua’s apartments are attractively finished, but the finishes don’t come up to the higher standards at some of the newer buildings.
-Kitchens have gas ranges, built-in microwaves, dishwashers and refrigerators with ice-makers.
+Aqua’s kitchens have gas ranges, built-in microwaves, dishwashers and refrigerators with ice-makers.

-Two-bedroom apartments are on the building’s corners and have wraparound balconies, compact living areas, and the preferred split-bedroom layout.
+Two-bedroom apartments are on the building’s corners and have wraparound balconies and the preferred split-bedroom layout.
 Master baths have double-bowl vanities.

 If a stall shower is one of your must-have features you’ll need to look elsewhere.
 There are none to be found at Aqua.

 Views.
 Aqua’s high-floor condos have some of the city’s best views.
-The views from most of Aqua’s apartments, however, are constrained by adjacent buildings and may be further limited by new construction at Lakeshore East in the future.
+The views from most of Aqua’s apartments, while constrained by adjacent buildings, are still dramatic.

 Amenities, services, policies